Johnny Staccato

-Johnny Staccato is an American private detective television series starring John Cassavetes which ran for 27 episodes on NBC from September 10, 1959 through March 24, 1960.
+Johnny Staccato is an American private detective television series starring John Cassavetes that ran on NBC from September 10, 1959, through March 24, 1960.
+The program was initially titled Staccato.

 Synopsis

-Titular character Johnny Staccato, played by John Cassavetes, is a jazz pianist/private detective.
+Titular character Johnny Staccato, played by John Cassavetes, is a jazz pianist and private detective.
 The setting for many episodes is a Greenwich Village jazz club belonging to his friend, Waldo, played by Eduardo Ciannelli.

-The show featured many musicians, such as Barney Kessel, Shelly Manne, Milt Holland, Red Mitchell, Red Norvo, and Johnny Williams.
+The show featured many musicians, such as Barney Kessel, Shelly Manne, Red Mitchell, Red Norvo, and Johnny Williams.
 (Although the show was set in New York City, all of these men were closely identified with the West Coast jazz scene, and it was filmed largely in Los Angeles.)
-Elmer Bernstein composed both of the main theme tunes used and Stanley Wilson was music supervisor.
+Elmer Bernstein composed both of the main theme tunes, and Stanley Wilson was music supervisor.
 Cassavetes also directed five episodes.

 After its initial airing on NBC, ABC presented reruns of the series from March 27 to September 25, 1960.

 On October 12, 2010, the series was released on Region 1 DVD by Timeless Media Group.

 Episodes have aired on stations specializing in nostalgia programming, such as GetTV.